-Nevada caucuses get underway as state Dems hope to avoid repeat of Iowa chaos
+Nevada caucuses underway as Sanders takes early lead

 "Nevada Democrats have learned important lessons from Iowa, and we're confident they're implementing these best practices into their preparations,” said Xochitl Hinojosa, a Democratic National Committee (DNC) spokeswoman.
 “We've deployed staff to help them across the board, from technical assistance to volunteer recruitment."

+Shortly after the caucuses got underway, the state Democratic Party pushed back against early reports of party volunteers not showing up to administer caucuses at a number of sites, meaning they were being replaced by campaign precinct captains as site leads or site chairs.
+Sources in one campaign said the developments were "huge red flags" and that a number of sites do not have their early voter data needed to calculate the first alignment.

+"To correct the record, there is no volunteer shortage in NV.
+We have an average of eight volunteers per caucus site, so roughly 2000+ across the state.
+Also, it's common for campaign volunteers to help with running precincts on Caucus Day," Nevada Democratic Party spokesperson Molly Forgey said.
+"This happened here in both 2016 and 2008."

-Should the state avoid the glitches, the caucuses could prove a pivotal moment for a number of campaigns as they seek to prove that they can attract support for a more diverse electorate in the state -- where there is a significantly higher Latino population than in Iowa and New Hampshire.
+Should the state party avoid the pitfalls before them, the caucuses could prove a pivotal moment for a number of campaigns as they seek to prove that they can attract support for a more diverse electorate in the state -- where there is a significantly higher Latino population than in Iowa and New Hampshire.

 Nevada’s population, which is closer to that of the country as a whole than the more white Iowa and New Hampshire, is 29 percent Latino, 10 percent black and 9 percent Asian American and Pacific Islander.